paulshuker/coppafisher/docs/advanced_usage.md

 ## Change configuration

-Each coppafish section is saved as separate notebook page(s).
-To change the config variables and re-run the coppafish pipeline, you can delete the notebook and all output directory files and re-run again.
+Each coppafisher section is saved as separate notebook page(s).
+To change the config variables and re-run the coppafisher pipeline, you can delete the notebook and all output directory files and re-run again.
 But, if you only wished to re-run starting from an intermediate stage, you can delete all subsequent stages and output files.
-To see what valid stages of coppafish you can re-run starting from, in chronological order, in the python terminal
+To see what valid stages of coppafisher you can re-run starting from, in chronological order, in the python terminal

 ```py
 --8<-- "compatibility_tracker_stage_names.py"